Home ยป CBSE Class 12 Mathematics Question Paper Analysis

 Section-Wise Analysis

-• Short and Very Short Answer Questions- These were considered straightforward and scoring, with most students being able to answer them with ease.
+• Very Short and Short Answer Questions- These were considered straightforward and scoring, with most students being able to answer them with ease.

 • Long Answer Questions- This section posed the greatest challenge, as some questions required a deep conceptual understanding.
 Many students found these time-consuming and required multiple steps to solve.